 Many people still wonder why kite flying is banned in Pakistan despite its celebrations in Lahore and other major cities.
 The Basant festival is held in which month in Pakistan?
-However, it begins in February and continue till the start of the March.
+However, it begins in February and continues till the start of March.

 Lastly, one must say that Jashn-e-Baharan is a tradition, and nations must keep their thousand years old habits alive by adapting them to the modern lifestyle and requirements.
 Instead of utter regard for the old values and traditions, the government must take concrete measures.
 It will help connect with the history of a nation.